 Healthy, active people often have very good results after hip replacement surgery.
-People usually spend one to two days in the hospital after hip replacement surgery.
+People typically spend one to two days in the hospital after hip replacement surgery.
 It takes about three to six months to completely heal and up to 12 months to restore full strength.
-Some surgeons, such as those at UOA, are able to perform outpatient hip replacements, with patients being able to leave the hospital or surgery center within 24 hours of surgery.
+Our surgeons at UOA routinely perform same-day outpatient hip replacements in appropriately selected patients, with patients being able to leave the surgery center after a couple of hours in recovery.

 Recovery from a total hip replacement using an anterior approach is typically much shorter than a traditional hip replacement.
 Most people are well on their way to complete recovery by six weeks.

 Arranging for a smooth transition at home is helpful by making a few modifications, such as having meals prepared, moving higher and lower household objects to waist level to avoid bending or reaching up, and possibly getting a raised toilet seat.
 The doctor or nurse should provide a full list of helpful modifications.

 The surgery’s success depends on how well the orthopaedic surgeon’s instructions regarding home care are followed during the first few weeks after surgery.
 Instructions will be given regarding wound care, diet and activity.